jyzhang23/Vehicle_Detection/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 I started using the small dataset that contained about 1200 images of cars and non-cars.
 With this data I could get training data accuracy greater than 99.5%, with less than 1000 features, and 100% with more features.
 However I got lots of false detections on the video pipeline, which ultimately led me to use the larger dataset with about 9000 images of cars and non-cars.
 This dataset took much longer to train, and I ultimately needed to use parameters that resulted in over 10,000 features in order to reach 99.3% accuracy, which also significantly increased prediction times.
+I eventually turned down the C paramter to 0.01 to try to make the model more generalizable, resulting in a final accuracy of 98.95%.

-Even with such a large model, many false positives were detected on the video, which led me to use a high threshold (80 for the outside region).
-Using a large threshold has the disadvantage of generating smaller bounding boxes around the cars, as well as false negatives.
-In the end I had to try to balance the two as best as possible.
+There's always an issue with potential overfitting and making the model generalizable.
+Even with a model that has 99% training set accuracy, if we assume that it's fully generalizable, that still will generate 1 false classification every 1% of the time.
+In my final implementation, there are 357 window classifications every frame, so you would expect 3.6 false classifications per frame.
+Of course, I don't expect the model to be fully generalizable either, so the false classifications would increase even more.
+This is where the heatmap and averaging helps tremendously.
+However, obtaining a generalizable model with good accuracy is an essential starting point.

-It seemed lots of false positives were detected in the video at the median railing, especially when tree shadows were also present, and sometimes even on the road surface.
-This seems to suggest that improvement could be made in the classifier.
-I tried all the color-spaces available to me, but another possibility to improve the pipeline could be to combine multiple color-spaces, such as the `L` channel from `LUV` and `Y` channel from `YCrCb`, and similarly, using these channels for the color extraction.
+One possibility to improve the pipeline could be to combine multiple color-spaces, such as the `L` channel from `LUV` and `Y` channel from `YCrCb`, and similarly, using these channels for the color extraction.
 Another possibility is to augment the training data further, either with flipped images, or extracted images from the video.